 They shy away from investing in companies that are seen as environmental polluters, makers addictive substances like alcohol or tobacco, and other companies.
 Many of these mutual funds have also removed themselves from investing in companies that have been seen as having bad corporate governance policies and practices.
 They have also shunned companies with suspected human rights violations.

 Socially Conscious Investing Mutual Funds Have Gained In Popularity

-Socially conscious investments and socially conscious investing mutual funds has exploded in popularity in recent years.
-The number of socially conscious investing mutual funds or socially responsible mutual funds in the United States has grown to over 250 with assets of more than $300billion as of 2010, this is up 30 fold since their inception in 1995.
+Socially conscious investments and socially conscious investing mutual funds have exploded in popularity in recent years.
+The number of socially conscious investing mutual funds or socially responsible mutual funds in the United States has grown to over 250 with assets of more than $300 billion as of 2010, this is up 30 fold since their inception in 1995.

-So, What’s Wrong With Socially Conscious Investing?
+What’s Wrong With Socially Conscious Investing?

 Human rights violations, corporate board misbehavior, pollution, you may be asking why this would even need to be discussed.
 No one wants to actively invest in companies that commit these atrocities And, you’re right for the most part.
 But, there is a flaw in this investment strategy though.
 These mutual funds and their investors often are too restrictive.

-When you buy shares in a mutual fund that restricts what the fund manager can invest in and companies he or she can buy shares in, you must to be willing to accept the possibility of lower rates of return for your investment than you would have normally received in the stock market.
-This is in exchange for investing in causes or things that are important to your own morales and beliefs.There are so many profitable companies that are left out from investors in these socially conscious investing mutual funds that you would not normally shy away from.
-Many of the companies that socially conscious investing mutual funds disgard are many that you probably use every day.
+When you buy shares in a mutual fund that restricts what the fund manager can invest in and companies he or she can buy shares in, you must be willing to accept the possibility of lower rates of return for your investment than you would have normally received in the stock market.
+This is in exchange for investing in causes or things that are important to your own morals and beliefs.

 It can also be hard to understand which stocks fit a socially conscious investing mutual fund’s purchasing criteria.
 For example, Apple has notoriously had issues with its labor practices in the factories that it uses overseas.
 Should that eliminate this stellar company with great stock price returns from consideration for you to invest in?

 Is Socially Conscious Investing Profitable?

-Lets face the facts.
-We didn’t get involved in investing to sit on the side lines and not earn a profit.
+Let’s face the facts.
+We didn’t get involved in investing to sit on the sidelines and not earn a profit.
 The entire mantra of a publicly traded company is to earn a profit for their shareholders.
 While it is not recommended that companies do so at the expense of society as a whole, it is not a good financial practice for investors to simply write them off completely either.

-This is often on top of a upfront load or sales charge that they charge their investors which can often be as much as 4% or more.
+This is often on top of an upfront load or sales charge that they charge their investors which can often be as much as 4% or more.
 The expense ratio of many, but not all, of these socially conscious investing mutual funds can approach 1% annually as well.